Christa Ruppert: Career

 Ruppert's soloist's career, which started with a debut 1965 in Florence with Alban Berg´s concerto, can be roughly divided in the time before and after 1969, when she moved to Portugal to become leader of the National Radio Orchestra (Emissora Nacional) in Lisbon.
-Before 1969 she held, with enthusiastic applause and critics, concerts as a soloist with orchestra in several European cities, among which Florence, Olomouc, Bucharest, Vienna, Cairo, Munich, Frankfurt am Main and Berlin, among others, with the concerts of Felix Mendelssohn, Brahms, Beethoven, Max Bruch and, her speciality, Alban Berg.
+Before 1969 she held, with enthusiastic applause and critics, concerts as a soloist with orchestra in several European cities, among which Florence, Olomouc, Bucharest, Vienna, Cairo, Munich, Frankfurt and Berlin, among others, with the concerts of Felix Mendelssohn, Brahms, Beethoven, Max Bruch and, her speciality, Alban Berg.
 Her performance in Vienna, with the Austrian Radio Orchestra under Hans Swarowsky was regarded by the composer's widow as ideal.
 She played with Rostropovich in Czechoslovakia and replaced Leonid Kogan in Ohrid.
 1966-67 she held the position of concertmaster of the Symphony Orchestra of the Lake of Constance and became in 1967 the first female violinist at the Munich Philharmonic, under Rudolf Kempe.
 An important impulse to her career was given by Mr. Passavant, Nassau, Germany who sponsored some concerts and who offered her a concert violin.

 In September 1968 she and her father had a severe car crash near Erbach.
 Among her injuries she lost an eye.
 In the other car there was a casualty and a severely handicapped person.
 This point marks the interruption of Ruppert's solo career.
 In the autumn of 1969 she said farewell to Germany and went to Portugal.

-In Lisboa she became the first concertmaster of the National Radio Orchestra (Emissora Nacional).
+In Lisbon she became the first concertmaster of the National Radio Orchestra (Emissora Nacional).
 She married Jorge Camara Leiria and acquired the name of Christa Ruppert Leiria and Portuguese nationality.
 In Portugal, she regularly played as a soloist with orchestra, several major solo works including Max Bruch, Brahms, Mendelssohn, Alexander Glazunov, Dvořák, Bach, Mozart, and Alban Berg, till the orchestra was dissolved in 1989, to be reorganised and reopen under a new name.
 Despite a unanimous recommendation by a jury before which Ruppert played for a new position, she never got an invitation for the orchestra.
 She was offered a position as a teacher in the Lisbon Music Conservatory, which she held until her retirement in 2005.
 She died of prolonged cancer on 10 May 2010 in her house in Alcabideche, near Cascais, having outlived her husband for over 10 years.